Do you know the purpose of your business or brand? Is it clear in the company you work for or the brand you have built?

 Isn’t this just wonderful?
-There is so much strength and power in solidarity and alignment of key objectives and when each person is making the most of their skills and strengths, anything can be achieved.
+There is so much strength and power in solidarity and aligning key objectives and when each person is making the most of their skills and strengths, anything can be achieved.

-A sense of purpose is getting ever more important in the demands of potential employees with it reported that 64% of millennials won’t take a job if a potential employer doesn’t have strong corporate responsibility practices (Cone Communications, 2016).
+A sense of purpose is getting ever more important in the demands of potential employees.
+It’s been reported that 64% of millennials won’t take a job if a potential employer doesn’t have strong corporate responsibility practices (Cone Communications, 2016).

 I feel this figure is only going to get higher, so it is imperative that all business owners and senior business leaders get to grips with their sense of purpose.

 But how can you do that – you can’t just pluck your purpose out of thin air.
 It takes some strategic thinking which is what I work with clients on.

 It’s about scaling back and really thinking about why you are doing what you are doing.
 What do you stand for and what are you trying to achieve?
 Your purpose is your reason.